 The Summer Research Program in Genomics (SRPG)

 The Summer Research Program in Genomics, funded by the National Human Genome Research Institute, is designed for underrepresented minority undergraduate students with a commitment to research and an interest in genomics.
-Students spend the summer performing original computational or experimental-based research in laboratories across the Broad Institute’s research areas, from cancer to infectious disease to bioinformatics.
+The program has a strong record of success in helping students to nurture their passion for research and succeed in graduate school and scientific careers.
+Students spend the summer performing original computational or experimental-based research in labs across the Broad Institute’s research areas, from cancer to infectious disease to computational biology.
+At the program’s conclusion, students deliver oral and poster presentations on their research projects.

 - nine-week paid internship ($4,250 for the summer)